webzcom/Blue_Team_Scripts/README.md

 Here you'll find a collection of scripts related to the detection and mitigation of various types of cyber attacks.

 Initally my focus will be on Windows servers but will be adding Linux server resources later.

+---
+## Windows Server Scripts
+---
+- Get-Failed-Logins-Add-To-Firewall-Rule.vbs
+- -Gets all the IP addresses from failed login attempts, event 4625, and adds them to a specific firewall rule.